programminghistorian/jekyll/en/lessons/geospatial-data-analysis.md

   textfont = list(color = '#000000', size = 16)) %>%
   layout(title = 'Members and Income, Size=Population',
          xaxis = list(title = 'Members per 10k population'),
          yaxis = list(title = 'Income'))

 p
 ```

 ![Ply1.png](/images/geospatial-data-analysis/Ply1.png "Multi-deminsional scatterplot with Plot.ly")

-[^8] The variable A57AA1980 should be converted to a relative population variable so it is accounting for how rural a county is rather than how many people live in the county.
+[^9]: The variable `A57AA1980` should be converted to a relative population variable so it is accounting for how rural a county is rather than how many people live in the county.
 This wlll be covered later but it should also take place here as well.
-It could be converted to a percentage via: County_Aggregate_Data$Percent_Rural = (cntyNCG$A57AA1980/cntyNCG$AV0AA1990).
+It could be converted to a percentage via: `County_Aggregate_Data$Percent_Rural = (cntyNCG$A57AA1980/cntyNCG$AV0AA1990)`.